canonical/masterclasses.canonical.com/README.md

 these keys are [mastermasterclasses-canonical-com](https://github.com/canonical/masterclasses.canonical.com/blob/main/konf/site.yaml#L12) google drive keys.

+Contact @aaryan-porwal on mattermost to get the keys.

 2. Install dotrun as described in https://github.com/canonical/dotrun#installation
 3. Launch it from the head of this repo by running the following command: